opentoonz/opentoonz_docs/source/applying_special_fx.rst

 The Bidirectional option applies the blur also on the other side of the direction.

-.. note:: The intensity and the angle can also be set by using an arrow gadget with a handle in the work area (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).
+.. note:: The intensity and the angle can also be set by using an arrow gadget with a handle in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).

 .. note:: The directional blur does not depend on the movement and the speed of the column to which it is applied.